arnold-c/CSDNoise/manuscript/manuscript-plan.typ

 - Weekly vs monthly aggregation makes little difference to the qualitative results, but does allow for marginally higher accuracies with imperfect tests

 == Limitations and Strengths
-= Materials & Methods

-- Simulated measles with parameters ...
-- Noise simulated as Poisson or dynamical
-  - Dynamical with rubella-like parameters
-- Diagnostic tests applied to produce time series of test positives
-  - Perfect test
-  - 90/90 RDT
-  - 80/80 RDT
-- 100 simulations
-  - Create paired simulations where Reff crosses 1, and null
-    - Paired null simulations use same end point
-  - Simulations have vaccination burn-in period of 5 years
-    - Between 92.69% and 100% at birth
-    - Ensures Reff won't cross threshold until 10 years
-  - Vaccination rates identical between null and example time series for burn-in periods (5 years)
-    - Also simulated for a burn-in of 50 days (see supplement)
-    - In null simulations, vaccination rate set to same as in burnin period
-- EWS use backward looking method
-  - Calculated on test positive time series
-  - Bandwidth of 52 weeks worth of data
-  - Aggregate either weekly or monthly data

-$$$
-hat(mu)_t &= sum_(s = t-(2b-1) delta)^(t) X_s / (2b - 1)\
-hat(sigma)^2_t &= sum_(s = t-(2b-1) delta)^(t) (X_s - hat(mu)_s)^2 / (2b - 1)
-$$$

-- Thresholds:
-  - Build distribution of EWS metric during burn in period (5 years)
-  - If EWS at time $t$ exceeds percentile (P) of distribution until $t-1$, considered a flag
-    - where $t gt.eq 5$ years
-  - Calculate sensitivity, specificity, and accuracy
-    - Sensitivity: % of outbreak series that flag
-    - Specificity: 100 - % of null series that flag
-    - Accuracy: mean(sens + spec)
-- Optimal threshold parameters:
-  - Select combinations that produce the highest accuracy:
-    - Distribution threshold percentile (P) $in [0.5, 1.0)$
-    - Number of consecutive flags (C) to trigger an alert $in [2, 30]$
-    - Multiple combinations of hyperparameters may produce the same accuracy
-      - Show the results of the hyperparameters that are the most specific
-        - Combination that is the most sensitive (fastest) shown in supplement

 = Results Plots
 == Tau Heatmaps